NischayHR-11/TradeIQ/README.md

 # TradeIQ
-This Repo Contains The Web application Which Is Based On Stock Market And Trading .
+This Repo Contains The Web application Which Is Based On Stock Market And Trading (Buying And Selling).